Sample Answer

 Discussion u8d1 Leaders and the Company’s Profile

-Your course text lists a number of questions that ask you to reflect on the role of leaders in an organization and their influence on the ethical culture of the company.
+Your course text lists several questions that ask you to reflect on the role of leaders in an organization and their influence on the company’s ethical culture.

 Leaders and the Company’s Profile